GuyT1225/pastelint/README.md

 SecondDraft improves readability, tone, rhythm, and flow while preserving the original meaning.

-The goal is not aggressive rewriting.
+The goal is restrained revision rather than aggressive rewriting.

-The goal is restrained revision.

-Planned areas of focus:
+Current and planned areas of focus include:

 * filler reduction
 * readability improvement